sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 Navigate to `Control Panel > User & Group > User > Create`.

 Under "User Groups" choose the default "users" group.
-We don't want this user to be in any group so that we can specify the right manually.
+We don't want this user to be in any group so that we can specify the rights manually.

 Under "Permissions" check Read/Write for the created `git-repos` folder.
-All other folders should not be accesible.
+All other folders should not be accessible.

 #### 3. Enable SSH Service

 Navigate to `Control Panel > Terminal & SNMP`.

-Check "Enable SSH service" and change the port to a non reserved port (for example 51289).
-This is optional but advised.
+Check "Enable SSH service" and change the port to a non reserved port (for example 51289, this is optional but advised).

 This port is then always used to ssh into your Synology.